 Ben Lorentzen is among the very few who are constantly reinventing themselves yet staying true their core.
 The truth what shines through Ben‘ albums and personality are rooted in his integrity and constant soul-search.
 I’ve seen him at large concert halls and he had really a great stage presence.
 Once he invited me over to his house and played a few songs for like 12 people – and he was mesmerizing, authentic.
 And that’s what we all need, that very personal connection, that interconnectedness for what humans have been waiting throughout the known history.
 Artists like Ben Lorentzen have a great blessing at their hands and an incredible responsibility to make this world a better place todays and for tomorrows.
 Here is our latest conversation below.
 Worthy to read.

-And while you are at it, listen to one of my favourite song Ben Lorentzen’s from his award winning music-movie.
+And while you are at it, listen to one of my Ben Lorentzen’s collaboration (and reading you’ll find his great documentary, too):

 Music Authentic: At Music Authentic, I like beginning with this question: How did you sleep last night?